18 Top-Rated Things to Do in Fairfield, CT

 During the summer, sun lovers flock to the man-made freshwater lake and small sandy beach.
 Lifeguards man the water while kids splash about, dig holes, and picnic with their parents.
 Since there's little shade, a beach umbrella is a must if you're planning to spend time in this fun spot.

 Speaking of fun, you'll also find a playground and sprinkler park to help entertain little ones.
-A snack bar, restrooms, and outdoor showers are also on-site, making it easy to stay here all day.
+A snack bar, restrooms, and outdoor showers are also on-site, making it easy to stay at this family-friendly beach all day.

 Insider's tip: While parking is free, a fee is required to use the swimming area from Memorial Day to Labor Day.